Zulat for Equality and Human Rights

-Zulat for Equality and Human Rights is an Israeli research institute operating as a Nonprofit organization whose aim is to promote left-wing policies.
+Zulat for Equality and Human Rights is an Israeli research institute operating as a nonprofit organization whose aim is to promote left-wing policies.
 It supports Israeli political and other bodies that work toward enhancing values and achieving goals identified with a left-liberal worldview: bolstering human rights, civil rights, equality, and partnership among all sectors of Israeli society.
-The advancement of these goals is primarily conducted in the political arena by means of information campaigns and Lobbying vis-a-vis decisionmakers in the The Israeli Government and the Knesset, the creation of data resources by means of funding research, and the active presentation of information to decisionmakers in order to impact on the political echelon and on influencers in the Media.
+The advancement of these goals is primarily conducted in the political arena by means of information campaigns and Lobbying vis-a-vis decisionmakers in the Israeli Government and the Knesset, the creation of data resources by means of funding research, and the active presentation of information to decisionmakers in order to impact on the political echelon and on influencers in the Media.

 Background

-Zulat is an NGO established in 2019 by Zehava Galon (currently the chairperson of the Meretz party), Ilan Baruch, and Tzali Reshef.
+Zulat is an NGO established in 2019 by Zehava Galon (former chairperson of the Meretz party), Ilan Baruch, and Tzali Reshef.
 According to its founders, its creation became necessary in response to similar bodies with a right-wing agenda.